assistunion/xml-stream/README.md

 ## Element Node

 Each of the four node events has a callback with one argument.
-Whan parsing, this argument is set to the current matched node.
+When parsing, this argument is set to the current matched node.
 Having a chunk of XML like
 this: